MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/windows-server-stops-responding-applying-group-policy.md

 ---
 title: Windows Server with Sysmon installed stops responding on startup when applying Group Policy
-description: Helps resolve the issue in which Windows Server that has Sysmon installed stops responding on startup when applying Group Policy. ms.date: 11/02/2023
+description: Helps resolve an issue in which Windows Server that has Sysmon installed stops responding on startup when applying Group Policy. ms.date: 11/02/2023
 author: Deland-Han
 ms.author: delhan